mrychlik/GitTutorialWithActions/README.md

 * Actions are described in files residing in a folder named .github and are best written in a language named YAML (Yet Another Markup Language)
 * GitHub has many template action files for various types of projects.
-In this repository we use a 'Python Application' template.
+In this repository we use a 'Python Application' template with some modifications.
+* GitHub says that Actions can be performed by a user server, although I have not used this option yet.
+Thus, a server could run an application, such as MATLAB, to test code that cannot be run in the GitHub environment